What Is Whole Life Insurance?

 - Whole life insurance provides an insurance death benefit that is generally tax-free, so you can pass on any unused savings to your beneficiaries when you die.
 This death benefit can be used by your family to pay bills and other expenses or it may be given to a charity or non-profit you believe in, allowing you to leave a legacy you can be proud of.

-Like all other forms of insurance, whole life is a contract that transfers various financial risks away from you and onto an insurance company.
-With whole life insurance, the primary risks being insured against (and thus the risks being transferred away from you) are the financial risks associated with your death and also the financial risk of you not saving enough money to replace the insurance amount you’re buying.
+With whole life insurance, the primary risks being insured against (and thus the risks being transferred away from you) are the financial risks associated with your death and also the financial risk of you not saving enough money to replace the insurance amount you're buying.

 This is an important (and often ignored) aspect of whole life insurance.
 Whereas term insurance primarily has one function, whole life has two functions.